MCruces-fz/TRISTAN-journey-simulation/README.md

         * threshold: Use or not threshold representing data on plots (0 -> Do not use threshold; 1, 2, ..., 30, 50, ..., 100, ...
          -> Use threshold with that value.)
-    + AiresVersion: String which specifies the Aires version written in format "19-04-00" (the same format as the Iroot directory for installation).